PsyTeachR/ads-v1/docs/02-reports.md

 Think of other ways to name the files above.
 Look at some of your own project files and see what you can improve.
 :::

-## R Markdown
+## R Markdown {#rmarkdown}

 In this lesson, we will learn to make an R Markdown document with a table of contents, appropriate headers, tables, images, and inline R.

 We will use <a class='glossary' target='_blank' title='The R-specific version of markdown: a way to specify formatting, such as headers, paragraphs, lists, bolding, and links, as well as code blocks and inline code.' href='https://psyteachr.github.io/glossary/r#r-markdown'>R Markdown</a> to create reproducible reports, which enables mixing of text and code.
-A reproducible script will contain sections of code in code blocks.
-A code block starts and ends with three backtick symbols in a row, with some information about the code between curly brackets, such as `{r chunk-name, echo=FALSE}` (this runs the code, but does not show the text of the code block in the compiled document).
-The text outside of code blocks is written in <a class='glossary' target='_blank' title='A way to specify formatting, such as headers, paragraphs, lists, bolding, and links.' href='https://psyteachr.github.io/glossary/m#markdown'>markdown</a>, which is a way to specify formatting, such as headers, paragraphs, lists, bolding, and links.
+A reproducible script mixes blocks of text and code.
+The text can be written using <a class='glossary' target='_blank' title='A way to specify formatting, such as headers, paragraphs, lists, bolding, and links.' href='https://psyteachr.github.io/glossary/m#markdown'>markdown</a>, which is a way to specify formatting, such as headers, paragraphs, lists, bolding, and links.

 If you open up a new R Markdown file from a template, you will see an example document with several code blocks in it.
 To create an HTML or PDF report from an R Markdown (Rmd) document, you compile it.
 Compiling a document is called <a class='glossary' target='_blank' title='To create an HTML, PDF, or Word document from an R Markdown (Rmd) document' href='https://psyteachr.github.io/glossary/k#knit'>knitting</a> in RStudio.
 There is a button that looks like a ball of yarn with needles through it that you click on to compile your file into a report.